Curves of planetary motion in geocentric perspective: Epitrochoids

 To arrive at meaningful graphs here, the parameter "draw one point every ... days" has to be chosen carefully.

-(for example for longer runs of the planet Venus the parameter 117 days
+Usually low numbers are appropriate.
+But for longer runs for example of the planet Venus the parameter 117 days

 Note that the cusps of the envelopes do not occur at the passages of "backward motion" of the planet